299th Tactical Aviation Brigade: Su-25M1 and Su-25UBM1

+Su-25M1K and Su-25UBM1K

+From 2015 onwards, the M1K upgrade package was established as the new standard, with most active airframes planned to be upgraded to this standard over time.
+This was in accordance with the state defence order calling for repairs of 24 aircraft from the total inventory of 39 Su-25/Su-25UBs in Ukraine inventory.

+The M1K features Ukrainian-designed equipment such as the new nav-attack system for precise weapons delivery from higher altitudes.
+Key equipment includes the S-17BC8-M1 digital sight, Kharkov Aviakontrol OJSC audio and video recording system, the С-3307 satellite navigation system receiver by Orizon-Navigation, and a modernized radio station.
+The M1K upgrade differs by adding the Adros KUV 26-50-01 flare dispenser system.

 List of aircraft

 Before the full scale invasion in 2022, the brigade consisted of 1 Su-25, 13 Su-25M1, 5 Su-25M1K, 3 Su-25UBM1, 2 Su-25UBM1K.
 During the war and until April 2023 some Su-25 stored or in reserve status were refitted for combat operations and four more were acquired from the Republic of North Macedonia.
-Two were made airworthy again and are now serving as blue 50 and 51.
+Two were made airworthy again and are now serving as Blue 50 and 51.